glycerine/demo_cbor/README.md

 I'm still not sure how timezones are decoded, because I see "time.Local" coming back rather than time.UTC consistently, which is worrying.

+Update: I learned how to decode CBOR into JSON without knowing the schema of the CBOR stream.
+It is do-able, but of course be aware that if you have NaN floating point numbers, the Go std lib encoding/json will barf on them.
+CBOR transports NaN, no problem.

 ~~~
 goos: darwin